mattwilliamson/Plotomatic/notes.md

 # Notes

+use TRELLIS for extracting 3d assets from images

 Consider adding a version field to the Story model to track iterations.

 add grounding for stuff that is important to the user. i.e. requirements field added to the story